 Welcome!
 This personal blog is dedicated to reflections with myself and readers about matters that I am passionate and think deeply about while pursuing my daily professional responsibilities.
 I will be writing mostly about the following matters:

 - Politics and Public Policy

 - Paper and book reviews

-Questions that I am most passionate about include: What make (political) institutions strong for efficient and equitable economic performance?
+Questions that I am most curious-driven about include: What make (political) institutions strong for efficient and equitable economic performance?
 Is it rapid economic development that create strong institutions, or the other way around?
 How can democracy (or autocracy) be empirically understood in its role of fostering strong institutions for efficient and just public resource allocation?
 How do we study the role of culture and history in economic modelling?
 How can many of these questions be understood in terms of incentives that motivate human agents to form certain norms, behaviours, histories and institutions with corollary economic outcomes?